tchigher/lama/account-manager/README.md

 The plugin provides these useful commands:

-- `sbt docker`:
+- `sbt accountManager/docker`:
 Builds an image.

-- `sbt docker:stage`:
+- `sbt accountManager/docker:stage`:
 Generates a directory with the Dockerfile and environment prepared for creating a Docker image.

-- `sbt docker:publishLocal`:
+- `sbt accountManager/docker:publishLocal`:
 Builds an image using the local Docker server.

-- `sbt docker:publish`
+- `sbt accountManager/docker:publish`
 Builds an image using the local Docker server, and pushes it to the configured remote repository.

-- `sbt docker:clean`
+- `sbt accountManager/docker:clean`
 Removes the built image from the local Docker server.

-### Run dockerized lama account manager
-Please have a look on `docker-compose.yml` file for more details on configuration.
-This will create a PostgreSql, a RabbitMQ and the latest published image of the lama account manager.

-`docker-compose up`

 [sbt]: http://www.scala-sbt.org/1.x/docs/Setup.html
 [postgresql]: https://www.postgresql.org/download/